enterspeedhq/enterspeed-docs/docs/key-concepts/overview.md

 2. Transform data
 3. Delivering data

 ## Ingesting data
+To get started ingesting data we need to do a few things first.
 ### Environment settings
+The first thing to do is ensure that we have an environment available.
 Enterspeed will automatically create two environments for you.
 You can view them under Environment settings in the [settings section](https://app.enterspeed.com/settings/environment-settings)

 You can create new environments, edit the name of your environments or delete them.
 Beware of deleting environments, since this is an irreversible action that will remove all data attached to the environment.

 ### Data source settings
-We need to prepare Enterspeed, so your tenant can receive data.
+Then we also need to prepare Enterspeed, so your tenant can receive data.
 This is done by creating a data source.
 Data sources are where a connection is created to your CMS, PIM-system, or perhaps a development instance of your CMS.

 Go to [data sources](https://app.enterspeed.com/settings/data-sources) and create a data source group. (e.g. Demo CMS), and your data sources.